snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 Enter your account's username and password to authenticate using basic authentication. <br>

 c. **SiteMinder** <br>
-Siteminder authentication requires a properly formatted URL, `https://custom_siteminder_hostname/smapi/rest/createsmsession`, a username, and a password.
+SiteMinder authentication requires a properly formatted URL, `https://custom_siteminder_hostname/smapi/rest/createsmsession`, a username, and a password.

 d. **Microsoft Entra OAuth 2.0 Client credentials** <br>
 OAuth 2.0 with [Microsoft Entra ID](/azure/active-directory/) requires a resource ID, client ID, and a client secret.

 The resource ID, client ID, and client secret values depend on how you did the setup for Microsoft Entra ID-based authentication for your website.
 One of the two specified options might be suitable for your website:

-1. If you're using an Microsoft Entra application both as an identity provider and the client app to access the website, the client ID and the resource ID are the application ID of this single application, and the client secret is the secret that you generated in this application.
+1. If you're using a Microsoft Entra application both as an identity provider and the client app to access the website, the client ID and the resource ID are the application ID of this single application, and the client secret is the secret that you generated in this application.

     > [!NOTE]
     > For detailed steps to configure a client application as an Identity provider, see [Quickstart: Register an application with the Microsoft identity platform and Configure your App Service or Azure Functions app to use Microsoft Entra login](/azure/app-service/configure-authentication-provider-aad).